Shubhampratapsingh/spinwheel/README.md

 Online Hosting Link: https://spinwheell.herokuapp.com/

-Clicking on spin area whill roate the wheel and it will stop randomly on any prize.
+Clicking on spin area will rotate the wheel and it will stop randomly on any prize.
 User will get index value of their prize in the result input box.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).